Documentation Index

 Use secrets in production — Avoid hardcoding sensitive values in workflow configurations.
 Always use

-Rotate secrets regularly — Update API keys and credentials periodically.
+$secret.*or$env.*references. - Rotate secrets regularly — Update API keys and credentials periodically.
 SQLite storage makes this easy through the dashboard.